 - In late April 2017 at Port Canaveral started construction works of a new cruise terminal.
 The facility is on the site of Cruise Terminal 3, on the port's southern side and west of Jetty Park.

-- The new passenger terminal could cost between USD 120-150 million, depending on design and amenities.
+- The new passenger terminal cost was estimated at USD 150 million.
 At the new facility will be able to berth even the world's largest cruise vessels of the RCI's Oasis-class.

 (new) Cruise Terminal 1